History of the Clermont County Public Library

-Information Services staff members purchase, installs, and maintains all the library’s technology as well as maintains the Circulation Manual used by each branch.
+Information Services staff members purchase, install, and maintain all the library’s technology as well as maintain the Circulation Manual used by each branch.

 Technical Services employees are responsible for the acquisition, processing, and cataloging of library materials.
 In addition, inter-library loan services are provided through this department.